How To Setup Google Analytics Heatmap In 2022?

 Heatmaps can be a valuable tool for identifying areas of your website that need improvement.
 If you see an area of your website that is not getting enough clicks, you can make changes to that area to try and increase the number of clicks it gets.
 Similarly, if you see an area of your website that is getting too many clicks, you can make changes to try and reduce the number of clicks it gets.

-Benefits of Heatmap
+The benefits of Heatmap

 There are a number of benefits to using heatmaps on your site.